tobiasmcvey/rclonesetup/README.md

 # run rclone as a daemon to silently mount drives without launching terminal on login
 rclone mount --daemon remotename:path localpath
 ```

+Make the script executable with `chmod +x script.sh`

 Here's a template for launching a shell script with launchd on login:

 ```xml